-けじめ vs. メリハリ: What is Wrong Ways to Use Them?
+けじめ vs. メリハリ: What are Wrong Ways to Use Them?

 Take responsibility / Turn over a new leaf